lojnys/StudyEnvironment/README.md

 - [ ] construct ui package and its necessary classes (console base)
 - [x] construct tests for each and every model classes
 - [x] construct exceptions
-- [ ] add a Container or Subject class so that tasks can be divided into categories (try Composite design pattern)
+- [x] add a TaskComponent class so that tasks can have a sub-tasks (try Composite design pattern)

 ## Phase 2 (Data Persistance)
 - [x] add a super class of Account so that the data can be persisted in json(Recordable)